Countdown begins for NASA's Artemis 1 moon mission and maiden flight of SLS megarocket

 The fitting was repaired after the rocket was hauled back to NASA's assembly building.
 But hydrogen leaks typically don't show up unless the equipment is exposed to cryogenic temperatures — in this case, minus 423 degrees Fahrenheit — and that won't happen until fueling is underway Monday morning.

-If a leak is detected that violates safety standards, launch will be scrubbed.
-But Blackwell-Thompson says she's confident the fitting with work normally.
+If a leak is detected that violates safety standards, the launch will be scrubbed.
+But Blackwell-Thompson said she is confident the fitting will work normally.

 "You don't really get the full test until you do it at cryogenic conditions," she said in an interview.
 "So we believe that we have done everything to correct this issue, and certainly on launch day, as part of our loading, we will know for certain."